robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 ### 4.1 Create a SvelteKit default form action for the Sign Up page

-In the next steps you are going to add the code needed to create a new user in the database
+In the next steps you are going to add the code needed to create a new user in the database.

 All of this is done server-side in the **src/routes/signup/+page.server.ts** file.